astraut-solutions/easy-risk-register/README.md

 1. Click the "Export" button on the dashboard or risk list
 2. Download the CSV file containing all your risk data
 3. Open in Excel or other spreadsheet applications for further analysis

+### Importing from CSV
+1. Click the "Import CSV" button on the dashboard
+2. Select a CSV file exported from Easy Risk Register (or a compatible format)
+3. Review the updated risk list and matrix after import completes

 ## Testing